arkime/arkimeweb/_wiki/api_docs.md

 GET - /api/histories

-Retrieves a list of histories.
+Retrieves a list of histories, or user client requests to the APIs.

 **Parameters**: